TeoQR/Tech-Council/Reference/Starting_Guide(Setup).md

 - Geany: [https://www.geany.org/download/releases/](url) (the one under Geany release)
 - Visual Studio Code: [https://code.visualstudio.com/Download](url)

+To run the code in the respective IDEs, I suggest searching online

 ### Online

 Unlike using local machine, you do not need to download anything for this.
 The recommended platform is replit ([https://replit.com/](url)) as you can save your work there.
 However, if you do not wish to save your work, you can also use [https://www.onlinegdb.com/online_c++_compiler](url) or any other online IDE for that matter